achilleas-k/osbuild-devel/README.md

 ### Starting

 The [vm/start](./vm/start) script starts the VM, installs *osbuild* and *osbuild-composer* from the distribution repositories, and starts the services.
-It requires specifying a distro, either `rhel` (RHEL 8.4) or `fedora` (Fedora 33) must be specified on the command line. *The RHEL 8.4 repositories require a RH VPN connection to access.*
+It requires specifying a distro, either `rhel` (RHEL 8.4) or `fedora` (Fedora 33), on the command line. *The RHEL 8.4 repositories require a RH VPN connection to access.*

 ### Updating